sorbet/sorbet/website/blog/2019-12-20-announcing-sorbet-0.5.md

 class, created by calling `new`.
 Because of this, **enums in Sorbet are naturally type-safe**: one enum value cannot be used where some other enum is expected, and vice versa.
-(By comparison, existing Ruby code often uses symbols like `:spades` or `:hearts` for enums, but all symbols are interchangable at the type-level, so they provide no type safety.)
+(By comparison, existing Ruby code often uses symbols like `:spades` or `:hearts` for enums, but all symbols are interchangeable at the type-level, so they provide no type safety.)

 Enums work hand-in-hand with exhaustiveness checks by design: